immoth/DMRG/README.md

 # DMRG
-A density functional renormalization group solver using matrix product states
+A density functional renormalization group (DMRG) solver using matrix product states (MPS)

 ## Running The Program
 0) Insure that all files are downloaded into the same folder